Dhtkevo/Dhtkevo/README.md

 - 🔭 Currently, I'm working towards my Bachelor's of Science degree in Computer Science.

-- 🌱 I'm expanding my skills with PostgreSQL and ExpressJs.
+- 🌱 I'm expanding my skills with TypeScript and ExpressJs.

 - 💬 Ask me about Databases and Full-Stack, Front-end, or Backend-development.